namitarana1/Seattle_Crime_Data/README.md

 ![image](https://user-images.githubusercontent.com/3522782/157556730-cbfea181-8aa1-4cb6-949a-c5adff43f86c.png)

 ### Conclusion
 We used ARIMA models and its variants: Seasonal ARIMA (SARIMA) and ARIMAX which uses external data (exogenous inputs) to improve the performance of the ARIMA model.
-We followed the Box-Jenkins method to find the best model considering a part of our dataset (time series of sales of product 28 of Walmart's store 2).
+We followed the Box-Jenkins method to find the best model considering a part of our dataset.
 As first step we've identified important characteristics of our time series such as stationarity and seasonality.
 Then, we also used graphical and statistical methods such as follows to find the best fit model:
 Augmented Dickey-Fuller test,
 ACF and PACF plots analysis,
 Exploring model summary statistics,